Animals in Attic

 - a thump then shuffling.(early morning dawn.
 Bats landing in crawl into roost in attic)

-Can be at any time of year, fall and winter are the peak time for mouse activity in attic.
+Can be at any time of year, fall and winter are the peak time for rats in attic.
 There are three species of mice found in attics in Connecticut.
 These are the house mouse, white footed mouse, and deer mouse.
 White footed and deer mice look and act similar.

 - Light running sounds.